HeshamAbdallah02/AccountingSystem/USAGE.md

 ### ?? **CI (Continuous Integration)**
 - **Triggers**: Push/PR to `main` or `develop`
 - **What it does**:
-  - Builds on Windows & Ubuntu
+  - Builds on Windows
-  - Runs tests with SQL Server
+  - Runs unit and integration tests
-  - Generates code coverage
-  - Security scanning
   - Caches NuGet packages
+  - Generates build artifacts

 ### ?? **CD (Continuous Deployment)**
 - **Triggers**: Push to `main` or manual trigger